keymanapp/keyman/mac/README.md

 # Keyman for macOS

-## Minimum Mac Requirements
+## Mac Tools Requirements/Setup
-Xcode 8.3.3 (it might also work to use an older version) [Carthage](https://github.com/Carthage/Carthage/blob/master/README.md) - easiest method is to install using Homebrew.
+Install Xcode 8.3.3 or later (it might also work to use an older version) [Carthage](https://github.com/Carthage/Carthage/blob/master/README.md) *see Homebrew note below

-Unfortunately, using Homebrew seems to mess up the command-line tools, so you will probably get this error from xcodebuild:
-    Error: xcode-select: error: tool 'xcodebuild' requires Xcode, but active developer directory is a command line tools instance
-To fix it run this command:
-   sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer
+You should manually run the command "carthage update" in the keyman/mac folder.
+This will pull down the correct version of the OCMocks framework.
+Homebrew will probably prompt you to allow it access to your github credentials, but there is no need for this - just click Deny.

 ## Keyman for macOS Development
 Keyman for macOS can be built from a command line (preferred) or Xcode.